MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/choose-data-source75.png "Choose a data source")

-Your data will be brought in to AI for Customer Insights and the sample data will be removed.
+Your data will be brought in to Customer 360 and the sample data will be removed.

 If you keep the sample data for now, this topic will walk you through the getting started experience with that data.